The author is a guitarist and bassist with over 35 years of experience as a musician.

 At a weight of only 10 pounds and with a sturdy handle on top this little guy is easy to tote around.
 When I bought it I also purchased a 10-foot instrument cable, so I can pack the cable and everything else I need in a gig bag and easily carry a guitar and the Nano Vypyr anywhere I want to go.

-It also comes with an AC/DC adapter if case you want to plug it into a wall the old fashioned way.
+It also comes with an AC/DC adapter in case you want to plug it into a wall the old-fashioned way.

 Top Panel Controls